 - Tender and Juicy: One of the standout features of sous vide cooking is its ability to produce exceptionally tender and juicy results.
 Your pork rack will be so tender that it practically melts in your mouth, making for a delightful dining experience.

-Pork Chops Sous Vide Recipe Ingredients
+Bone in Pork Chops Sous Vide Recipe Ingredients

 You'll only need a few simple ingredients to make this.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need: